 Because some prescription pain drugs may contain a narcotic ingredient along with acetaminophen, it is important to monitor the total amount of acetaminophen taken in a day if you are taking both prescription and over-the-counter pain relievers.

 NSAIDs are also commonly recommended for arthritis pain relief.
 NSAIDs are available over the counter and by prescription.
 Over-the-counter NSAIDs help relieve pain but do not have a significant effect on inflammation and swelling at these lower doses.
 NSAIDs available over the counter include aspirin, ibuprofen, and naproxen.

 Prescription NSAIDs have the ability to reduce swelling and inflammation caused by arthritis.
-There are many prescription NSAIDs, including Daypro, ( oxaprozin), Motrin (ibuprofen), Naprosyn (Naproxen), and Voltaren ( diclofenac).
-NSAIDs can cause stomach issues in some patients, including ulcers with serious stomach bleeding, as well as kidney and heart issues.
+There are many prescription NSAIDs, including diclofenac ( Voltaren), ibuprofen ( Motrin), naproxen (Naprosyn), and oxaprozin ( Daypro).
+NSAIDs can increase the risk of heart attack or stroke, especially in higher doses.
+They can also cause kidney problems and liver problems as well as stomach issues in some patients, including ulcers with serious stomach bleeding.
 Taking the medicine with food is advised.
 Some research suggests that taking another medication called a proton pump inhibitor can greatly reduce the incidence of this problem.
-Other medications include an NSAID and a drug to help protect the stomach in one pill, such as Arthrotec and Vimovo, though they can be taken separately at a lower cost.
+Other medications include an NSAID and a drug to help protect the stomach in one pill, such as diclofenac sodium/misoprostol ( Arthrotec) and naproxen/esomeprazole magnesium ( Vimovo), though they can be taken separately at a lower cost.